idescat/visual/readme.md

 # Known limitations

 [D3](http://d3js.org) requires a modern browser (versions of Internet Explorer prior to 9 are not supported). **Visual** uses D3 for choropleth maps.

-The *VisualJS.func.colors* function inside [visual.maps.js](https://github.com/idescat/visual/blob/master/maps/visual.maps.max.js) dynamically adds styles to the document.
-Some browsers might enforce a same domain policy: [visual.maps.js](https://github.com/idescat/visual/blob/master/maps/visual.maps.max.js) must be in the same domain as the page where the styles will be inserted.

 The non-stacked time series chart supports a maximum of three series.